-Social media, back when it started, might have had good intentions.
-It provided a useful service that is, it let people become more connected by concertrating them on a central platform, where you have your profile, friends list and messages, all in one place.
-In hindsight though, this seems to have caused more harm than good, for multiple (perhaps too many) reasons.
+In its infancy, the idea of social media might have had good intentions behind it.
+In hindsight though, social media as we know it today, seems to have caused more harm than good, for multiple (perhaps too many) reasons.
 The very nature of the centralization of public discourse on the internet and the mechanisms employed for reacting to content (likes, dislikes, etc), is what lead to social media becoming what it is today: a tool for manipulation.

 This article is not a scientific paper, and as such, I don’t want to bore with percentages and details that you can find on more reliable sources (I do link to some of them).
 These are merely my thoughts, anecdotal experiences and my attempt to spread awareness about a subject I feel is genuinely harming our society.